Beckhoff/TF2000_Server_Samples/README.md

 # Server Extension Samples

-This repository contains server extensions that showcase many features of the server extension API, as well as various aspects of the extension-server interaction.
+This repository contains server extensions that showcase many features of the server extension API, as well as various aspects of the interaction between extensions and the server.

 Here is a list of all sample extensions: